International Labour Organization: Structure

 The ILO is a specialized agency of the United Nations (UN).
 As with other UN specialized agencies (or programmes) working on international development, the ILO is also a member of the United Nations Development Group.

-Unlike other United Nations specialized agencies, the International Labour Organization (ILO) has a tripartite governing structure that brings together governments, employers, and workers of 187 member States, to set labour standards, develop policies and devise programmes promoting decent work for all women and men.
+Unlike other United Nations specialized agencies, the International Labour Organization (ILO) has a tripartite governing structure that brings together governments, employers, and worker representatives of 187 member states, to set labour standards, develop policies and devise programmes promoting decent work for all women and men.
 The structure is intended to ensure the views of all three groups are reflected in ILO labour standards, policies, and programmes, though governments have twice as many representatives as the other two groups.

 Governing body

 The Governing Body is the executive body of the International Labour Organization.
 It meets three times a year, in March, June and November.
 It takes decisions on ILO policy, decides the agenda of the International Labour Conference, adopts the draft Programme and Budget of the Organization for submission to the Conference, elects the Director-General, requests information from the member states concerning labour matters, appoints commissions of inquiry and supervises the work of the International Labour Office.

 The Governing Body is composed of 56 titular members (28 governments, 14 employers and 14 workers) and 66 deputy members (28 governments, 19 employers and 19 workers).

 Ten of the titular government seats are permanently held by States of chief industrial importance: Brazil, China, France, Germany, India, Italy, Japan, the Russian Federation, the United Kingdom and the United States.
-The other Government members are elected by the Conference every three years (the last elections were held in June 2021).
+The other Government members are elected by the Conference every three years (the last elections were held in June 2024).
 The Employer and Worker members are elected in their individual capacity.

 Director-General

 On 25 March 2022 Gilbert Fossoun Houngbo was elected Director-General of ILO.
 On 1 October 2022 he succeeded Guy Ryder, who was elected by the ILO Governing Body in October 2012, and re-elected for a second five-year-term in November 2016.
 He is the organization's first African Director-General.
 In 2024, a group of African countries that play a crucial role visited the International Labour Office, such as Morocco, where they held talks with the Minister of Economic Integration, Small Business, Employment, and Skills Development, Younes Sekouri.
 The list of the Directors-General of ILO since its establishment in 1919 is as follows: